 Example: an 8,500-square-foot lot would need six (6) tree credits (8,500/43,560 = 0.195 X 30 = 5.8, or six (6) credits).
-The tree density for the lot would be exceeded/met by retaining two (2) existing Landmark $\frac{30 \text{ -inch } \text{DBH +t}}{\text{T}}$ rees and two (2) existing 12-inch DBH Tier 2 Trees that are conifers (tree densities may be exceeded to retain Landmark T and mark T and existing native conifers count 1.5 times credits).
-Or, the tree density for the lot would be met by retaining two (2) existing 14-inch DBH deciduous Tier 2 T and two (2) existing 14-inch DBH deciduous Tier 2 T and the second se
+The tree density for the lot would be exceeded/met by retaining two (2) existing Landmark 30-inch DBH tTrees and two (2) existing 12-inch DBH Tier 2 Trees that are conifers trees (tree densities may be exceeded to retain Landmark Ttrees and existing native conifers count 1.5 times credits).
+Or, the tree density for the lot would be met by retaining two (2) existing 14-inch DBH deciduous Tier 2 Ttrees.

-4. Minimum Size for ReplacementSupplemental Trees.
+- 4. Minimum Size for ReplacementSupplemental Trees.
 The required minimum size of a replacement the supplemental tree worth one (1) tree credit shall be four (4) feet tall for native or other conifers and 2-inch Cealiper for deciduous or broad-leaf evergreen trees.
-Additional credits may be awarded for larger supplemental-replacement trees.
+Additional credits may be awarded for larger supplemental replacement trees.
 Trees planted to form a clipped or sheared hedge or living wall will not be counted toward tree density credits.
-Supplemental Thuja/Arborvitae or other slow-growing conifers planted on development sites shall not count towards tree density credits on a lot.
-The installation and maintenance shall be pursuant to KZC 95.50 and 95.51 respectively.

-5 ReplacementSupplemental Tree Locations.
-In designing a development and in meeting the required tree density, the replacementsupplemental trees shall be planted pursuant to KZC 95.50 in the following order of priority:
+Supplemental Thuja/Arborvitae or other slow-growing conifers (reference list) planted on development sites shall not count towards tree density credits on a lot.
+The installation and maintenance shall be pursuant to KZC 95.50 and 95.51 respectively. - 5 ReplacementSupplemental Tree Locations.
+In designing a development and in meeting the required tree density, the replacementsupplemental trees shall be planted pursuant to KZC 95.50 in the following order of priority: - a.

-- a.
 On-Site.
-The preferred locations for new trees are: - 1) On individual residential building lots - 2) In preserved Geroves, Critical Aareas or their Critical Area Bbuffers. - 3) Adjacent to storm water facilities as approved by Public Works under KMC 15.52.060. - 4) Site perimeter The area of the subject property that is within 10 feet from the property line.

-5) Entrance landscaping, traffic islands, and other common areas within the development of residential subdivisions.
+The preferred locations for new trees are: - 1) On individual residential building lots - 2) In preserved Ggroves, eCritical Aareas or their Critical Area Bbuffers. - 3) Adjacent to storm water facilities as approved by Public Works under KMC 15.52.060. - Site perimeter The area of the subject property that is within 10 feet from the property line. - 5) Entrance landscaping, traffic islands, and other common areas within the development of residential subdivisions. - b.

-b.
 Off-Site.
 When room is unavailable for planting the required replacement trees on site, then they may be planted at another approved location in the City.
-Trees that are planted off_site from the subject property may be required to be preserved in perpetuity.

-6. Payment in Lieu of Planting.- When the Planning Official determines on-site and off-site locations are unavailable, then the applicant shall pay an amount of money in lieu of planting, utilizing the most recent version of the Pacific Northwest International Society of Arboriculture (PNW ISA) "Species Ratings for Landscape Tree Appraisal" unit costs for conifers and deciduous trees, multiplied by the number of required tree credits into the City Forestry Account pursuant to KZC 95.57.
+Trees that are planted off_site from the subject property shall be subject to a 5 Year Maintenance Agreement may be required to be preserved in perpetuity. - 6.
+Payment in Lieu of Planting.- When the Planning Official determines on-site and off-site locations are unavailable, then the applicant shall pay an amount of money in lieu of planting, utilizing the most recent version of the Pacific Northwest International Society of Arboriculture (PNW ISA) "Species Ratings for Landscape Tree Appraisal" unit costs for conifers and deciduous trees, multiplied by the number of required tree credits into the City Forestry Account pursuant to KZC 95.57.